 “Click here” to solve your noise problem…

-Free, instant access to global noise control best practice to solve your problem quickly, efficiently at perhaps 20% of the expected cost.
+Free, instant access to global noise control best practice to solve your problem quickly and at c 20% of the expected cost.
 Sounds good?
-We have the technology…
+We have developed the technology…

-Is there a better solution available to reduce project costs?
+Is there a better, lower cost solution available anywhere?

 We provide solutions to many noise problems by email

-We can give you instant access by email to innovative noise control technology from our database that reduces typical project costs by 50% – 80%.
-We can usually acquire the diagnostic information we need by smartphone rather than by a site visit and then provide you with costed options followed by detailed solutions that you can implement locally.
+We can give you instant access by email to noise control best practice from across the globe.
+Innovative technology from our database reduces typical project costs by 50% – 80%.
+We can usually acquire the diagnostic information we need from simple smartphone data and then provide you with costed options, followed by detailed solutions that you can implement locally.
 Fast, efficient and low cost.

 Noise control problem or project proposal?
-Get an instant, no cost 1st or 2nd opinion by email to determine if there are better techniques available that can dramatically reduce typical project time and costs.
-A large proportion of noise control projects are not based on current best practice…
+Get instant, no cost 1st or 2nd opinions by email to determine if there are better techniques available anywhere to dramatically reduce project times and costs.
+A very large proportion of noise control projects are not based on current best practice…

 Noise Control by Remote Control – the Process…

-- Contact Us – call to discuss the noise problem and the information we need.
+- Contact us – call or email to discuss the noise problem and the information we need.

-- Email us Information / recordings – photographs, noise levels and sound recordings / video sample (if required).
+- Email us information/recordings – photographs, noise levels and smartphone recordings/video samples (if required).

-- Analysis and Diagnosis – we review the data; strip and analyse the video sound-track; assess the options against our noise control database and past experience.
-Provide you with the detailed results and / or an assessment of the noise control options using current Best Available Technology with estimates of the costs and potential noise reductions.
+- Analysis and diagnosis – we review the data; strip and analyse the video sound-track; assess the options against our noise control database and past experience.
+Provide you with the detailed results and/or an assessment of the noise control options using current Best Available Technology with estimates of the costs and potential noise reductions.
 This can then be used as evidence of what constitutes best practice to solve the problem.
-As the solution is usually so much cheaper, simpler and easier to implement than previously expected (see case studies for examples), it becomes the obvious next step.
+As the solution is usually so much cheaper, simpler and easier to implement than previously expected (see remote control case studies for examples), it becomes the obvious next step.

-- Detailed Noise Control Recommendations – in many simple cases, we can subsequently provide detailed low cost noise control recommendations based on the information supplied.
+- Detailed noise control recommendations – in many simple cases, we can subsequently provide detailed low-cost noise control recommendations based on the information supplied.
 This includes drawings, material specifications and potential suppliers in sufficient detail for a local contractor to implement the recommendations.
-In more complex cases, a site visit would be required at this stage.
+In more complex cases, a site visit might be required at this stage.